About

 I studied at Bournville School of Art before graduating with a BA honours degree from Wimbledon School of Art in 1991, later winning a placement as a resident artist at the Rijksakademie in Amsterdam.

-My work can be found in public and private collections not only in the UK, but in the USA, Hong Kong, Japan and the Netherlands.
+My work can be found in public and private collections not only in the UK, but in the USA, Ireland, Hong Kong, Japan and the Netherlands.
 I have appeared as a heat finalist in the Sky Arts programme Landscape Artist of The Year in 2018 and 2019.

 Leave a comment